 Now it’s so much better than how it started out.

 I’m not sure if you noticed the little sign at the top there, just above the pot plant.

 It was made to honor and remember my tribe and how they challenged me to not give up on contraptions.
-Thank you Mary, Pili, Katrin and Keri for everything, the love, the support and for making me part of the tribe.
-To see what odd things these gorgeous ladies shared as part of the challenge and their awesome re-purposed gifts to themselves, just click on the link below.
+Thank you, Mary, Pili, Katrin, and Keri for everything, the love, the support, and for making me part of the tribe.
+To see what odd things these gorgeous ladies shared as part of the challenge and their awesome re-purposed gifts to themselves, just click on the links below.